informalsystems/tendermint-rs/.github/ISSUE_TEMPLATE/enhancement.md

 -->

-**When can we consider this to be "done"?**
+**What's the definition of "done" for this issue?**

 <!--

-Please describe clear and practical acceptance criteria for this issue (i.e. a "definition of done").
+Please describe clear and practical acceptance criteria for this issue.
 Anyone in the team should be able to look at this issue and determine whether or not the new feature/enhancement has been implemented.

 -->